dwjohnston/blacksheepcode/app/routes/posts/testing_strategies.md

 }
 ```

-(I'll concede that this example a little redundant as actually it does seem like `NewGithubIssueForm` is the top level component.
-However one can imagine a complex component that sits further down the tree)
+I'll concede that this example a little redundant as actually it does seem like `NewGithubIssueForm` is the top level component.
+However one can imagine a complex component that sits further down the tree.

 And at this point - I would say 'You know what?
 Prop drilling really isn't so bad if it means that your code is testable'.